#

 Product Options

-Product options are standard Shopify variant attributes like size, color, and material that define how a product differs across its variants.
+Product options are standard Shopify variant attributes such as size, color, and material.

 #